 At planning, ISA 570.10 and 570.11 require you to consider whether events or conditions exist.
 During fieldwork, you gather evidence that corroborates or contradicts the initial assessment.
 At completion, ISA 570.16 requires you to evaluate management’s assessment of going concern and to conclude whether a material uncertainty exists.

-The indicators in ISA 570.A3 and A4 are application material, not a mandatory checklist.
+The indicators in ISA 570 .A3 and A4 are application material, not a mandatory checklist.
 But every regulator in Europe uses them as the benchmark for whether an auditor’s evaluation was sufficient.
 If an indicator from that list applied to your client and your file doesn’t address it, the file has a gap.
 Treat the list as the minimum scope of your evaluation, not the maximum.

 Financial indicators: how to evaluate them with numbers

-ISA 570.A3 lists several financial indicators.
+ISA 570 .A3 lists several financial indicators.
 Two of them appear in almost every going concern evaluation.
 The rest show up less often but matter just as much when they apply.

 Net liability or net current liability position

 Check the debt maturity schedule.
 Any material borrowing maturing within 12 months of the balance sheet date triggers this indicator.
 “Without realistic prospects of renewal” means you need evidence about the renewal, not just management’s statement that the bank will renew.
-A term sheet, a renewal confirmation letter, or documented correspondence with the lender.
-ISA 570.A3 doesn’t specify the evidence standard, but ISA 570.16(b) requires evaluating the feasibility of management’s plans.
-An oral assurance from the CFO that the bank is supportive isn’t corroborating evidence.
+A term sheet or a renewal confirmation letter from the lender.
+ISA 570 .A3 does not specify the evidence standard, but ISA 570.16 (b) requires evaluating the feasibility of management’s plans.
+An oral assurance from the CFO that the bank is supportive is not corroborating evidence.

 Inability to pay creditors on due dates